mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/General/index.md

 ---

-### My Content Management System stopped working without any indication of what is wrong?

-Most content management systems store the host location, including the port number, in their database.
-If an CMS is setup with an Apache port of 8888, then this port must be used every time the CMS is used.
-Changing the port may result in a blank screen in your browser, and a vague error message.

----

 ### My Apache Server will not start?

 The most common problem with Apache Server not starting is another mysql service running on the same port.
 To check this